 - Expand your knowledge and attend conferences and speaker seminars, as well as benefitting from regular guest lectures and masterclasses

-- Study abroad for a semester at one of our partner universities in Turkey, USA or Germany
+- Study abroad for a semester at one of our partner universities in Turkey, the USA or Germany

 - Engage in field trips to places such as Westminster, local government and charities

 - Study alongside students from around the world at the Salzburg Academy on Media and Global Change.
 Attend expert-led lectures, cultural tours and workshops